eslint-functional/eslint-plugin-functional/docs/rules/prefer-immutable-types.md

 This option takes a `RegExp` string or an array of `RegExp` strings.
 It allows for the ability to ignore violations based on the type (as written, with whitespace removed) of the node in question.

+### `overrides`

+Allows for applying overrides to the options based on the type's declaration.
+This can be used to override the settings for types coming from 3rd party libraries.

+Note: Only the first matching override will be used.

+#### `overrides[n].specifiers`

+A specifier, or an array of specifiers to match the function type against.

+In the case of reference types, both the type and its generics will be recursively checked.
+If any of them match, the specifier will be considered a match.

+#### `overrides[n].options`

+The options to use when a specifiers matches.

+#### `overrides[n].inherit`

+Inherit the root options?
+Default is `true`.

+#### `overrides[n].disable`

+If true, when a specifier matches, this rule will not be applied to the matching node.